 Hospital discharge data compiled for this report was submitted to PHC4 by Pennsylvania hospitals.
 The data was subject to standard validation processes by PHC4 and verified for accuracy by the hospitals at the individual case level.
+The ultimate responsibility for data accuracy and completeness lied with each individual hospital.

-Medicare fee-for-service payment data was obtained from the Centers for Medicare and Medicaid Services.
-Medicaid payment data (fee-for-service and managed care) was obtained from the Pennsylvania Department of Human Services.
-The most recent Medicare and Medicaid payment data available to PHC4 for use in this report was for 2013.
+Medicare fee-for-service payment data was obtained from the Centers for Medicare and Medicaid Services (CMS).
+The most recent Medicare payment data available to PHC4 for use in this report was for calendar year 2015.